the James Webb telescope reveals a cosmic monster, defying all theories about the origins of the Universe!

 This discovery by the James Webb telescope had already been seen by the Hubble telescope.
 Joana Campos Meteored Portugal 15/12/2023 14:00 6 min

-A new image published by the James Webb Space Telescope (JWST) shows a massive, dusty galaxy that produces hundreds of stars per year, challenging previous assumptions about the rarity of such nurseries in the early Universe.
+A new image published by the James Webb Space Telescope (JWST) shows a massive, dusty galaxy that produces hundreds of stars per year, challenging previous assumptions regarding the rarity of such nurseries in the early Universe.
 Artist impressions depict AzTECC71 as a ghostly entity, suggesting potential changes in scientists’ understanding of the prevalence of star formation.

 AzTECC71: galaxy made of dust challenges the early Universe